Correspondence Address: Prof. Rajesh Gopalan Nair Department of Cardiology, Government Medical College, Kozhikode, Kerala India

 Cardiac metastasis lung malignancy can metastasise to heart.
 We herein present one such case.

 Keywords: Carcinoma lung, left the atrial resection, transesophageal echocardiogram

 How to cite this article: Nair RG, Sajeer K, Haridasan V, Krishnan MN, Kumar A, Subramanyan G. Carcinoma Lung Infiltrating into Left Atrium: A Case of Transvenous Extension.
 Heart India 2015;3:82-3

 How to cite this URL: Nair RG, Sajeer K, Haridasan V, Krishnan MN, Kumar A, Subramanyan G. Carcinoma Lung Infiltrating into Left Atrium: A Case of Transvenous Extension.
 Heart India [serial online] 2015 [cited 2023 May 28];3:82-3.
-Available from: http://www.heartindia.net/text.asp?2015/3/3/82/157283
+Available from: https://www.heartindia.net/text.asp?2015/3/3/82/157283

 Presentation of metastasis to the heart can be as varied as the route of spread.
 Spectrum of presentations may range from asymptomatic to those having dyspnea, syncope, palpitation, stroke, or even masquerading as infective endocarditis.
 Cardiac metastasis of tumors may follow various routes like the lymphatic route, hematogenous route, direct or transvenous spread.
 We hereby present one such case of lung malignancy with transvenous extension to heart.